-Notes:
+Notes

-(1) As described in Note 5 to the Financial Statements, the 2016 Agreement to acquire the Company's initial four Canadian exploration properties was entered into with C.J.
+(1) As described in Note 5 to the Financial Statements, the 2016 Agreement to acquire the Company's initial four Canadian exploration properties (one has since lapsed) was entered into with C.J.
 Greig Holdings Ltd., a company owned and controlled by a current director and officer of the Company, C.J.
 (Charlie) Greig.
 At the time of writing C.J.
 Greig Holdings Ltd. continues to hold three 0.5% NSRs, one for each of the Company's remaining three Canadian mineral properties, that resulted from the Agreement.
 C.J.
 Greig & Associates Ltd. continues to provide, under contract, the services of multiple geologists and geotechnicians to the Company.

-During the period ended September 30, 2022, the Company expensed \$nil (September 30, 2021 - \$700,850) in share-based compensation related to options granted to Officers and Directors of the Company.
+During the period ended December 31, 2022, the Company expensed \$nil (December 31, 2021 - \$700,850) in share-based compensation related to options granted to Officers and Directors of the Company.